History

 Through Chester Valley Ministers Association, the Town Council of Chestertown, Kent County Department of Social Services, and several other non-profits, leaders and concerned citizens began wide conversations to brainstorm how this community could better respond to emergency homelessness.

 A core team emerged from those conversations by the Spring of 2024, in agreement to launch a Family Promise affiliate serving Kent, northern Queen Annes, and southern Cecil counties.
-The first goal is emergency homeless shelter at rotating locations.
-Once stable 12 month emergency shelter is established, the effort will expand to prevention and stabilization services, with the help of Family Promise national and sister affiliates.
+The first goal is year-round emergency homeless shelter at rotating, static, or scattered locations.
+Once stable 12 month emergency shelter is established, the effort will expand to prevention, stabilization, and affordable housing services, with the help of Family Promise national and sister affiliates.